10xers-co/GetShitDoneExtension/README.md

-# getShitDoneApp
+# getShitDoneExtension
-Contains the WebApp Code
+Contains the Extension Code